 Some of my favourite memories of my Vietnam travels are of visiting small fishing towns with one particular goal in mind – to get to know the locals over an enormous plate of sautéed garlic shrimp.
 It is a guilty pleasure of mine, and when the seafood is so cheap, it seems rude not to indulge.
 Each country around the world has its own unique cuisine and the historical and geographical influences that have shaped it.
 Here is a quick guide to what to expect of Vietnam’s culinary delights…

 Over the years Vietnam has been influenced by many of its neighbours.
-The Mongolians introduced Beef, the Chinese arrived with chopsticks and popularized stir fry, and the French have insured that you are never too far from delicious pastries.
+The Mongolians introduced Beef, the Chinese arrived with chopsticks and popularized stir fry, and the French have ensured that you are never too far from delicious pastries.
 There are certain areas of Hanoi where you can barely walk 50 meters without seeing a bakery.
 The French have introduced baguettes, pate, coffee (with cream) and cakes to satisfy any traveller’s sweet tooth.

 Vietnamese local dishes regularly use fish sauce, soy sauce, rice, fresh herbs and vegetables.
 It is known for its fresh taste and generally healthy in nature.
 Pho (noodles) served in a clear broth with herbs and meats are popular for breakfast, but will be eaten for lunch and dinner too.
 Bun (rice vermicelli) comes in many varieties and is one of my personal favourite meals.
 It can be served with grilled pork meat, chicken, fried rice cakes, fried eggs or snails (thank you French colonisation).
 Com (boiled rice) is usually saved for lunch and dinner meals.
 The rice is served in combination with a variety of meats, vegetables and herbs depending where in Vietnam you are.